burritojustice/frisc/soft_story/README.md

 These maps accompany [The Frisc's article on Soft Story Buildings](https://thefrisc.com/to-recover-from-a-major-earthquake-sf-needs-housing-now-not-just-later-e2de82084be).

-These zoomable slippy maps of San Francisco compare [building footprints in seismic hazard zones along with properties tagged in the city's Soft Story Retrofit program](https://burritojustice.github.io/frisc/soft_story/footprints).
-A second map compares [population density to seismic hazard zones](https://burritojustice.github.io/frisc/soft_story/density).
+These zoomable slippy maps of San Francisco overlays [population density to seismic hazard zones](https://burritojustice.github.io/frisc/soft_story/density).

+_Update: HERE unfortunately shut down the Data Hub / XYZ mapping service in 2023, so the map comparing [building footprints in seismic hazard zones along with properties tagged in the city's Soft Story Retrofit program](https://burritojustice.github.io/frisc/soft_story/footprints) is offline until I find a new custom map tile service.
+Thank god for GIFs..._

 ![density and soft story gif](screenshots/density_and_soft_story.gif)